 4) Vinnie Vincent Invasion (1986)

 When you boil it down, if 80s Hair and Glam Metal are known for one thing, and one thing only, it may well be the existence of a huge stable of wildly talented, enigmatic, and star-crossed lead guitar players.
-In the case of Vinnie Vincent, he certainly fits into that mold, but with a twist— he had/has some sort of massive personality disorder, which completely disallows him from working with literally any single human being, for any length of time, seemingly greater than a year or so.
+In the case of Vinnie Vincent, he certainly fits into that mold, but with a twist– he is cursed with some sort of massive personality disorder, which completely disallows him from working with literally any single human being, for any length of time, for seemingly more than a year or so.
 Personally, I love Vinnie.
-I would love to talk to the guy and hear his side of things, but the guy is a recluse and seemingly has no interest in emerging from whatever mountainside cave he’s hiding within.
-So, all we are left with is his relatively small but absolutely essential body of work, paired with the stories others have told…none of which are good.
+I would love to talk to the guy and hear his side of things, but the man is a recluse and seemingly has no interest in emerging from whatever mountainside cave he’s hiding within.
+So, all we are left with is his relatively small but absolutely essential body of work, paired with the stories others have told…none of which are particularly good.
 Sure, most will remember his embattled time in KISS, which ironically produced two of their best records in Creatures of the Night and Lick it Up.
-Side note: Vinny also emerged to assist in the writing of KISS’ Revenge, in 1991, and BOOM— HIT.
+Side note: Vinny also emerged to assist in the writing of KISS’ Revenge, in 1991, and BOOM– HIT.
 See a pattern there?
 Anyway, after Vinny was booted from KISS for stealing, looting, and generally pillaging the countryside, he formed the Vinnie Vincent Invasion.
 In 1986, he pumped out the Neoclassical/Hair Metal masterpiece that is his self-titled record.
 What more can I say; you’ve got Robert Fleischman on vocals, the equally enigmatic, destructive, and divisive Dana Strum on bass, and the nicest guy of the bunch, Bobby Rock on drums, and of course Vinnie.
 The album is a Vinnie Vincent shred fest, which is all Vinnie ever wanted to do…until he didn’t…and now he’s hiding on a mountain somewhere.
 Do you like sleazy, make-up-caked, hair-spray-coated, guitar-soaked Glam?
 If so, go get this record immediately.

 3) Asylum by KISS (1985)

 I think this is the worst KISS record there is, and it’s not even close.
 I know I know…Music From The Elder…everyone hates that record.
 I don’t, but that’s a different topic for a different article.
-Now, when I say this is the “worst KISS record,” understand that I am a KISS fanatic, and by no means do I feel that this is a bad record.
+Now, when I say this is the, “worst KISS record,” understand that I am a KISS fanatic, and by no means do I feel that this is a bad record.
 I mean, think about it, the “worst” record by KISS is number three on my list, that about says it all, right?
 You may not agree with me, but again, that’s a different topic for another article.
 Now, Asylum is a record that went gold and was by definition “popular.”
 So, what’s it doing on this list?
 Well, first of all, this list was never happening without a KISS record, not for me anyway.
 Second, while many would agree this is one of the band’s weaker records compared to say Love Gun or Creatures of the Night, within the canon of Glam and Hair Metal, it’s relatively strong, that is to say, it’s at least as good as anything else that was coming out at the time.
-I guess what I mean is, while it’s not a prototypical KISS album per-say, it is a great Hair/Glam album.
-Lastly, this isn’t the band’s only foray into Glam, with Animalize coming out the year before in 1984 and Crazy Nights two years later in 1987.
+I guess what I mean is, while it’s not a prototypical KISS album per se, it is a great Hair/Glam album.
+Lastly, this isn’t the band’s only foray into Glam, with Animalize coming out the year before, in 1984, and Crazy Nights two years later, in 1987.
 Now, I suspect most fans would choose those two records over Asylum; at least, I would.
 So, there’s your justification for Asylum’s placement on this list.
 Also, Eric Carr and Bruce Kulick give truly inspiring performances on this record, and have you ever seen the video for “Tears Are Falling?”
 If Paul Stanley, swinging across your TV screen, like Tarzan, in the rain, doesn’t make Asylum essential, then I simply don’t know what does.

 2) Nasty Nasty by Black ‘N Blue (1986)

 We’re getting down to it now, and I will admit, I struggled to decide between these last two.
 When it comes to Black ‘N Blue, I really love this band.
 In part, it’s because I have a great affinity for Tommy Thayer as a lead guitar player.
 I truly feel he is a generational player and is not given the respect he deserves.
 His work within both Black ‘N Blue and KISS is inspired and generally of the utmost quality.
 He’s a true songsmith, and his Blues-inspired playing brought a fresh perspective to Hair and Glam Metal that wasn’t so common at the time, with the exception of the previously touched upon Bruce Kulick and Slash.
 Anyway, Tommy deserves more respect, as does his partner in crime, Jaime St. James.
-While they may not be Jagger/Richards or Tyler/Perry, Tommy Thayer and Jaime St. James were the core of what made Black ‘N Blue awesome.
+While they may not be Jagger/Richards or Tyler/Perry, Jaime St. James and Tommy Thayer were the core of what made Black ‘N Blue awesome.
 The band’s first four records are as good as anybody’s, but my personal favorite is Nasty Nasty.
 As a KISS fan, this is a cool album, as Gene Simmons produced the record and lent them the riff from “Only You” for the mid-section of the title track, “Nasty Nasty,” which Tommy lays a truly gnarly solo over the top of.
-But that’s not all— the main riff for “Nasty Nasty” would go on to be borrowed by Simmons for his track “Domino,” which went on to be featured on KISS’ Revenge album, 5 years later.
+But that’s not all– the main riff for “Nasty Nasty” would go on to be borrowed by Simmons for his track “Domino,” which went on to be featured on KISS’ Revenge album, five years later.
 Aside from all that, Nasty Nasty is just a rager of a Rock record.
 Some may not agree, but I feel this is the band’s finest hour, which sees the partnership of Thayer and St. James at the height of its powers.
 I mean… “Nasty Nasty” begins with Jaime St. James hocking a loogy over Thayer’s grungy riff.
 Doesn’t get much sleazier than that.

 1) Britny Fox (1988)

-For my money, the self-titled album by Philly band Britny Fox is the most underrated and perhaps the best example of sleazy, make-up-riddled, overdrive-cranked-to-11, glammed-out Hair Metal excess there is.
+For my money, the self-titled album by Philly band, Britny Fox, is the most underrated and perhaps the best example of sleazy, make-up-riddled, overdrive-cranked-to-11, glammed-out Hair Metal excess there is.
 I love this record, and quite a few of you probably do, too, as the record went gold upon its release.
 So, what makes it underrated?
 Well…it’s complicated.
 The story of Britny Fox is one of trials, tribulations, and almost redemption.
 At its core, the group was initially composed of two of the original members of Cinderella, that’s Michael Kelly Smith (guitar) and Tony Destra (drums).
 In short, the two of them were booted from Cinderella, just as the band was about to break because an AR scout didn’t like the way they looked.
 So, they hooked up with Billy Childs (bass) and Dean Davidson (vocals) and formed Britny Fox, and just as they were about to break, Tony Destra was suddenly and sadly killed in a car crash.
 Eventually, the band replaced him with Johnny Dee (Waysted), and they did make their debut record, and it did end up going gold.
 They even ended up on some great tours with Bon Jovi and Ratt, and in the wake of their second record, Boys In Heat, Britny Fox was set to join KISS on their Hot In The Shade Tour, but alas, it was not meant to be, and in the end, they were bumped for the up and coming band, Slaughter.
 As a result, sales for both Britny Fox and Boys In Heat stalled, Dean Davidson left the band, they lost their record deal, and the rest is history.
 Another case of a band that could have and should have been huge but seemingly was never able to clear that final hurdle.
 So, what are we left with?
 All told, the band did make four outstanding albums, with Britny Fox being the best of the bunch and Boys In Heat not far behind.
 Present-day, the band is touring with replacement members.
-Michael Kelly Smith (learn more about him here) has gotten into animal rescue, and Dean Davidson remains in seclusion somewhere within the suburbs of Philly.
+Michael Kelly Smith has gotten into animal rescue, and Dean Davidson remains in seclusion somewhere within the suburbs of Philly.
 So much for making it big solo, Dean.

 So, that’ll do it.
 That’s ten overlooked albums from the Hair and Glam Metal era that I feel are worth your time.
 Maybe you’ll agree, or maybe you won’t.
 That said, this all begs the question, what makes any one particular piece of music “legitimate?”
 Why can’t we all aspire to like what we like without having to attach qualifiers to it?
 Perhaps we can, and it simply comes down to having thicker skin and not letting it bother you.
-Then again, try telling that to Vinnie Vincent or Vito Bratta, two of the most talented and enigmatic players to ever pick up a guitar, who both vanished without a trace in the early 90s, simply due to becoming proverbial whipping posts of the Grunge and Alternative Rock audiences.
+Then again, try telling that to Vinnie Vincent or Vito Bratta, two of the most talented and enigmatic players to ever pick up a guitar, who both vanished without a trace in the early 90s, simply due to becoming proverbial whipping posts of Grunge and Alternative Rock audiences.